stephanbroek/site/pages/me.md

 Other than that while I was a student in Delft I was a part of [DARE](http://dare.tudelft.nl).
 DARE is a student amateur rocketry society.
 During my time there I was involved in 2 small rocket project teams and over the summer in the CanSat team.

-In Sheffield I am currently very active in the University gaming society as head tech, leading the team that makes the LAN events happen and maintain the society servers.
-I also train the others in the teams so they are up to taking over once I leave at the end of the year.
+In Sheffield I was very active in the University gaming society as head tech, leading the team that makes the LAN events happen and maintained the society servers.
+I also trained the others in the team so they were up to taking over once I left at the end of the year.
+This worked very well and I currently help out at a distance when they can use some help but they are fine without me.

 While I haven't had much time for it lately a last thing to mention here is music.
 I play the piano when I can find the time and currently have an Oxygen88 midi controller to do so.
 I'm looking forward to getting back to how good I used to be once I have more time free to invest in this.